Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Discussion and Future Work

 \subsection{Insights on the designer's legacy and users' perceptions of it in virtual human interactions}

 Responding to the research question \textbf{RQ-``Designer Cues"}: \textit{Which characteristics of a virtual human's designer can be identified by computer science students during their interactions with the agent?}, this work's findings provide valuable insights into the connection between the demographic characteristics of virtual humans and those of their designers (Section \ref{W3_P2:DesignerDemographics}).

-One key finding is that participants tended to associate virtual humans' demographics with their designers' demographics, particularly regarding ethnicity and gender.
+First, participants tend to relate the demographics of virtual humans to those of their designers--designer-agent demographic similarity, particularly in regard to ethnicity and gender.
 Although relevant in the selection of virtual human appearances (Sections \ref{W3:AppearancesMaleRationale} and \ref{W3:femaleAppearancesRationale}), the designer's age was not identifiable nor recognizable through the virtual human.
 Same for the place of origin: the characteristic that most likely presented a similarity-attraction effect (Section \ref{W3:agentDesignerDemographicMatching}).
 Considering how participants were co-designers in the first part of the user study (Section \ref{W3:part1}), these findings suggest that computer science students acting as designers could be influenced by their own demographics when creating virtual humans.

-It was observed that the mere awareness of the demographic characteristics of the virtual human's designer was insufficient for participants to accurately identify the virtual human's designer (Section \ref{W3_P2:DesignerDemographics}).
+Second, we observed that the mere awareness of the demographic characteristics of the virtual human's designer was insufficient for participants to accurately identify the virtual human's designer (Section \ref{W3_P2:DesignerDemographics}).
 As reported in Section \ref{W3_P2:DesignerDemographics}, participants' perceptions led them to perceive the designer as demographically similar to their agent--designer-agent demographic similarity.
-Moreover, we observed a more intriguing phenomenon where the visual cues of the virtual human appeared to overshadow the verbally shared information regarding the designer's demographics.
-Specifically, participants who interacted with a virtual human that verbally shared the demographic information of its designer had a tough time recalling the designer's information.
-This finding suggests that the visual aspects of virtual human demographics hold more influence over users' perceptions compared to verbal cues, and it may be more pronounced when participants base their rationale on agent-designer similarity.
-This highlights the limitations of demographic information in determining the creators of virtual human designs.